-One, the carrier is privately contracted by Medicare, which means if the carrier doesn’t renew the contract then members will lose coverage.
+- The carrier is privately contracted by Medicare, which means if the carrier doesn’t renew the contract then members will lose coverage.

-Two, depending on what type of Medicare Advantage plan the client enrolls in they might have to switch doctors and specialists.
+- Depending on what type of Medicare Advantage plan the client enrolls in they might have to switch doctors and specialists.
 If they are not willing to do this, make sure you find a plan where their preferred doctors are within their network or at least a plan where they can travel outside of their network.
 Keep in mind networks can change from year to year.
 Speaking of the network, it’s important for clients to understand that if they travel or receive care outside of their “home” state, their plan may not cover that care (emergency care is often an exception).
 For us on the East Coast, there a lot of “Snow Birds” that spend their summers in a northern state, and their winters in the south.
 In situations like this they’ll want to ensure they have access to in network care when in a different state.

 Have any further questions?